amirweiss15/academic-kickstart/content/home/publications.md

 •	**Weiss, A.** and Yeredor, A., “A Maximum Likelihood-Based Minimum Mean Square Error Separation and Estimation of Stationary Gaussian Sources from Noisy Mixtures”, Submitted to _IEEE Transactions on Signal Processing_ in Aug.
 2018.

-•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “{{% staticref "files/Performance_Analysis_QML_TSP.pdf" "newtab" %}}Performance Analysis of the Gaussian Quasi-Maximum Likelihood Approach for Independent Vector Analysis{{% /staticref %}}”, _IEEE Transactions on Signal Processing_, vol. 66, no. 19, pp. 5000-5013, Sept.
+•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “{{% staticref "files/Performance_Analysis_QML_TSP2018.pdf" "newtab" %}}Performance Analysis of the Gaussian Quasi-Maximum Likelihood Approach for Independent Vector Analysis{{% /staticref %}}”, _IEEE Transactions on Signal Processing_, vol. 66, no. 19, pp. 5000-5013, Sept.
 2018.

-•	Yeredor, A., **Weiss, A.** and Weiss, A.J., “High-Order Analysis of the Efficiency Gap for Maximum Likelihood Estimation in Nonlinear Gaussian Models”, _IEEE Transactions on Signal Processing_, vol. 66, no. 18, pp. 4782-4795, Sept.
-2018. {{% staticref "files/HOPA_TSP.pdf" "newtab" %}}PDF{{% /staticref %}}
+•	Yeredor, A., **Weiss, A.** and Weiss, A.J., “{{% staticref "files/HOPA_TSP2018.pdf" "newtab" %}}High-Order Analysis of the Efficiency Gap for Maximum Likelihood Estimation in Nonlinear Gaussian Models{{% /staticref %}}”, _IEEE Transactions on Signal Processing_, vol. 66, no. 18, pp. 4782-4795, Sept.
+2018.

-•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “The Extended “Sequentially Drilled” Joint Congruence Transformation and its Application in Gaussian Independent Vector Analysis”, _IEEE Transactions on Signal Processing_, vol. 65, no. 23, pp. 1-13, Dec.
+•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “{{% staticref "files/Extended_SeDJoCo_TSP2017.pdf" "newtab" %}}The Extended “Sequentially Drilled” Joint Congruence Transformation and its Application in Gaussian Independent Vector Analysis{{% /staticref %}}”, _IEEE Transactions on Signal Processing_, vol. 65, no. 23, pp. 1-13, Dec.
 2017.

-•	**Weiss, A.**, Yeredor, A., Shtaif, M., “Iterative Symbol Recovery for Power Efficient DC Biased Optical OFDM Systems”, _Journal of Lightwave Technology_, vol. 34, no. 9, pp. 2331-2338, May 2016.
+•	**Weiss, A.**, Yeredor, A., Shtaif, M., “{{% staticref "files/ISEA_JLT2016.pdf" "newtab" %}}Iterative Symbol Recovery for Power Efficient DC Biased Optical OFDM Systems{{% /staticref %}}”, _Journal of Lightwave Technology_, vol. 34, no. 9, pp. 2331-2338, May 2016.

 ## **Conference Papers** ##